aezeyer/is201demo/README.md

 # is201demo
-I wrote this code to demonstrate GitHub Pages in my class
+I wrote this code to demonstrate GitHub Pages for my class